 Homemade Pie Crust Recipe

-Roll it out and add your cherries.
-In this photo I didn’t use my pie filling that I had pre done.
+Roll out your dough and add your cherries.
+In this photo, I didn’t use the pie filling that I had pre-done.
 If you’re going the same route, add sugar and flour to your cherries.
 (Sugar to taste, about 2 heaping tablespoons of flour for thickening.
 You could use cornstarch if you prefer.)

 Seal up the edges with a fork when you’re done, and brush with milk and a sprinkling of sugar for browning.
 Bake at 350 for around 80-90 minutes and you’re done!